Study: Using a grazing muzzle to control grass intake

 The scope of the study

 This study was a small preliminary investigation undertaken for an M.Sc. in Equine Science in 2005.
 Four young horses with no prior experience of using a grazing muzzle were used in the study.
-Grass intake was determined using a Liveweight Change method during a six hour study period and instantaneous scan sampling at five minute intervals was used to monitor the horse’s behaviour, grazing or resting, for example.
+Grass intake was determined using a Liveweight Change method during a six-hour study period and instantaneous scan sampling at five-minute intervals was used to monitor the horse’s behaviour, grazing or resting, for example.
 At the end of the grazing period, each horse was offered a standardised turf section and allowed to take ten bites.
-Bite depth, weight, area and volume were then measured to determine the effects of a grazing muzzle on bite parameters, which directly control the amount of grass consumed.
+Bite depth, weight, area and volume were then measured to determine the effects of a grazing muzzle for horses on bite parameters, which directly control the amount of grass consumed.

 Using a grazing muzzle restricts grass intake by 75-86%